 Results and future initiatives

-In the fiscal year ended March 2024, the smoking rate among employees remained low at 6.6%, but going forward, we will continue working to make it even lower.
+The smoking rate among employees fell further to 6.2% in fiscal year ended December 2024.
+Going forward, we will continue working to make it even lower.

 The FANCL Group's "No Smoking Declaration"